-SCRUBLANDS series 1 was about drought and dryness, a harsh landscape, rural but not outback.
-Quite different to SILVER.
-SCRUBLANDS was filmed in various locations in Victoria includina Castlemaine, Maldon, Newstead and Barringup.
-In SILVER, Port Silver is not only Martin's home town but it also represents potential for a new life for Mandy and Martin, far from Riversend, so the book and our show needed it to be as different as possible - fertile and lush.
+SCRUBLANDS series 1 was "Living in Augusta for the about drought and dryness, a harsh landscape, rural but not outback.
+Quite different to SILVER. past 7 weeks has been SCRUBLANDS was filmed in various locations in Victoria includina amazing.We have all Castlemaine, Maldon, Newstead and Barringup.
+In SILVER, Port Silver fallen in love with the is not only Martin's home town but it also represents potential for a new life for Mandy and Martin, far place" from Riversend, so the book and our show needed it to be as different as possible - fertile and lush.
 There were a lot more locations filming SCRUBLANDS and therefore a lot more driving was required, with the inherent dangers of kangaroos and fatigue.
 SILVER has been a logistical dream with most locations being within Augusta.
 Cast and crew can leave their accommodation and be on location in 5 minutes.
 The furthest location was Hamelin Bay, 20 minutes from Augusta town.